cyverse-de/p/README.md

 `go/` contains the generated Go modules.
 Do not edit these files directly.

 `java/` contains the generated Java packages.
 Do not edit these files directly.

-`debuff/` contains the Rust cargo project containing the generated rust module.
-The file containing the generated code is `debuff/src/gen.rs`.
-Do not edit that file directly.
-The other files in `debuff` may contain utility code to make the generated code

 ## Building Go packages